1level1/RBCAssignment/README.md

   1. The Address to Client is a one to many relation.
 Meaning one address can have several clients, but every client has only one address.
   2. When editing a user, will create a new user and address if does not exists.

+## Build:
+  For convinience, there is a buildMe.sh script at the root dir

+  Usage instructions are:
+  * cd <rootdir>
+  * source buildMe.sh

 ## Usage
 ### Producer
 1. The producer has 2 API`s:
-  1. localhost:8090/add-new-client
+  1. POST on localhost:8090/add-new-client
-  2. localhost:8090/edit-else-new-client
+  2. PUT on localhost:8090/edit-else-new-client

+  (Although both of them will do the same, as mentioned in the assumption section)

-  Where an example for sent body is the following json:
+  A sent msg body must have the following json structure:
   ```json
   {
         "addressline" : "addressline",